tgscan-dev/playwright-pool/README.md

 ## Quick Start

-Here's a simple example to get started:
+Here's a basic example to demonstrate how to use the library:

 ```python
 from playwright_pool import BrowserPagePool